 If you end up buying a refillable plastic water bottle, you will still be making a big difference to the amount of plastic you use.
-Even greener is a water bottle made from another material such as this stainless steel drinks bottle which can be used for hot and cold drinks.
+Even greener is a water bottle made from metal which can be used for hot and cold drinks.

 There isn't really any need for toilet paper to be wrapped in plastic.
 Get plastic free toilet paper in plastic-free packaging from Cheeky Panda at Bower Collective.

 I hadn't really considered how much plastic is used in sanitary towels before and when you think about how many women are at the age of having periods, that amounts to a lot of plastic waste.
 I now use TOTM organic tampons and sanitary towels.
 Their products are plastic-free and so is the packaging.

 And, of course, I never flush my sanitary items down the toilet as it can cause blockages or end up polluting the oceans.
 Always bag it and bin it.
 TOTM (Time of the Month) also sell menstrual cups and if you’re interested in making this plastic-free swap, you can read my review.